St. Carlo Acutis

 Benedict’s famous monastery at Monte Cassino is said to be built on a piece of land given to him by Placid’s father, and Placid accompanied Benedict when he moved there.

 Relics of both Placid and Maurus rest in the reliquary chapel in the Basilica.
-This image of Placid above was created by Luigi Gregori, the artist in residence at the University at the end of the 19th century who decorated the Basilica with murals.
+Today’s featured image of Placid was created by Luigi Gregori, the artist in residence at the University at the end of the 19th century who decorated the Basilica with murals.

 Sts.
 Placid and Maurus, the young monks who walked on water, pray for us!